 Speech analytics data and call tracking technology which includes capturing the customer’s call details, keywords and call categories can be leveraged to serve ads specifically based on the content of the call.
 If an organisation has the information of what the call was about beyond the landing page, referral URL and the keyword analysis it can achieve more targeted ads thus improve its ad effectiveness.

 Ad serving platforms can use the captured phone number to offer customised ads on social media platforms about what was specifically mentioned in their phone call, thus making the ads even more personal.

 Personal Identifier Information (PII) can be leveraged to identify individual callers, even the phone number, email address or both can be identified.
 Speech analytics can further enhance this by combining the PII information with data collated from call transcripts, specifically as per the requirements of the caller.
 This data will be an input into bid management and ad serving platforms to run highly targeted ads at the callers.

 5. Lead Scoring and CRM Integration

 Lead scoring can help sales teams identify which leads are most likely to purchase so they can focus on leads which are more likely to convert into a sale.
 Scoring is based on a predetermined criterion set around activities and interactions the user has with a company, such as opening an email or visiting a webpage.
 The data from a phone call can be further updated based on a consumer’s likely intent to purchase, which can be obtained from the keywords used.

-The Speech analytics data which includes the top 20 keywords and call categories can be pushed into CRM systems to be used by sales agents to identify what was discussed on previous calls to help personalise future conversations assisting sales intern calls into actual sales.
+“Leading speech analytics provider Delacon includes the top 20 keywords and call categories in data supplied to customers (https://www.delaconcorp.com/integrations/speech-analytics-api/).
+This data can then be pushed into CRM systems to be used by sales agents to identify what was discussed on previous calls to help personalise future conversations assisting sales intern calls into actual sales.”